 Property Description Column Name The name of the column.
 This name is used in Axiom queries and Axiom functions to query data, so it should be descriptive and short.
 See Table and column naming requirements.
-Preferred Name This setting only applies to systems with installed product packages, and is only present if Is Variable Column is set to True.
+Preferred Name This setting only applies to systems with installed product packages, and is only present if Column Variability includes PreferredName .
 It defines an alternate display name for the column.
 This setting is intended to be configured during system implementation as needed.
 You should not change this setting afterward without consulting Axiom Support.
 Syntellis employees should consult internal resources for more information on this feature as needed.
 Description Optional.
 A description of the column.
 Data Type Specifies the type of data that can be stored in the column.
 See Column data types.